CLI setup reference

 - Gateway settings (port, bind, auth, tailscale)

-- Channels and providers (Telegram, WhatsApp, Discord, Google Chat, Mattermost plugin, Signal)
+- Channels and providers (Telegram, WhatsApp, Discord, Google Chat, Mattermost, Signal, iMessage, and other bundled channel plugins)

 - Health check